tospery/TCACoordinators/README.md

 ## How does it work?

 This library uses [FlowStacks](https://github.com/johnpatrickmorgan/FlowStacks) for hoisting navigation state out of individual screens.
+This [blog post](https://johnpatrickmorgan.github.io/2021/07/03/NStack/) explains how that is achieved.
 FlowStacks can also be used in SwiftUI projects that do not use the Composable Architecture.

-## Migrating from v0.8 and lower

-There has been an API change from v0.8 to v0.9, to bring the library's APIs more in-line with the Composable Architecture, including the use of case paths.
-If you're migrating to these new APIs please see the [migration docs](Docs/Migration/Migrating%20from%200.8.md).